Bike Maintenance and Care Tips

 Riding Habits

-• Brake gradually instead of slamming on the brakes.
+• Brake gradually instead of grabbing a fistful of lever at the last second.

-• Avoid riding through large puddles, mud, or heavy debris.
+• Try to avoid riding through deep puddles, mud, or heavy debris when you can.

-• Regularly clean and lubricate the chain after rides in wet conditions.
+• Clean and lube the chain after rides in wet conditions.
+Water washes lube right off.

 Professional Tune-ups

-• Professional services often include wheel truing, brake adjustments, and drivetrain cleaning.
+• Professional services usually include wheel truing, brake adjustments, and a thorough drivetrain cleaning.

 Keep a Maintenance Log

-• Note tire replacements, chain lubrication, and brake pad changes.
+• Note tire replacements, chain lubrication dates, and brake pad changes.

-• Record professional tune-ups and any special services.
+• Record professional tune-ups and any special work that was done.